We answer your common questions about FTAs and how to apply them.

 There are three basic components in an FTA: trade in goods, trade in services and investment protection in foreign countries.
 Additional chapters covered may include intellectual property protection, government procurement, electronic commerce, and other cooperative measures.

 Once an FTA has been concluded and signed, it typically has to undergo a domestic ratification process, i.e. formal approval from the Cabinet/Parliament before the commitments of the FTA enter into force.

 Yes.
 Singapore's FTAs contain provisions for reviews to be conducted periodically, e.g. at least every two or three years.
 Such reviews provide opportunities to improve the commitments in these agreements to facilitate businesses.
-For any further queries, do email us at email@example.com
+For any further queries, please reach out to us at go.gov.sg/helloesg.

 Harmonized System Code (HS Code) is a six digit code system set up by the World Trade Organisation (WTO) to standardise classification of products.
 Beyond the six-digit level, countries are free to introduce national distinctions for tariffs and many other purposes.